getgauge/docs.gauge.org/configuration.rst

     # Set to true to use multithreading for parallel execution
     enable_multithreading = false

-    # Specify the level at which in-memory objects should get removed when
-    # Gauge runs a specification.
-    # Possible values for this property are 'suite', 'spec' or 'scenario'.
-    # default: 'scenario'.
-    # If set to 'spec', the objects are cleared after Gauge runs each specification
-    # so that new objects are created when Gauge runs the next specification.
-    gauge_clear_state_level = spec

     # The path to the gauge specifications directory.
     # Takes a comma separated list of specification files or directories.
     gauge_specs_dir = specs